 Are you an absolute wizard with regular expressions in GA4?
 If so, this blog is almost certainly not for you.
 If, however, you are are new to regex and / or GA4, you’ve come to the right place.
-Welcome to the unpretentious and (hopefully) practical guide to regex for GA4.
+Welcome to the (hopefully) practical guide to regex for GA4.
 We’ll learn about some regex basics and review 4 specific ways we can use regular expressions in Google Analytics 4.

 Here’s what we’re going to cover in this guide.